 Caroline Hamson has 18 years’ experience of working in museums, with a background in collections management, curatorship and working with collaborative partners.
-She has been the Heritage Manager at the Anaesthesia Museum since September 2019.
+She has been the Heritage Manager at the Association of Anaesthetists since September 2019.
 Previous roles include Collections Officer with the Scouts Heritage Service, Documentation Manager at Imperial War Museums, Project Co-ordinator at Wimbledon Lawn Tennis Museum and Curatorial Assistant at the Museum of the Home.

 Karan Verma is a ST5 Anaesthetics trainee in the East of England deanery.
 Originally a graduate of Government Medical College, Chandigarh India, his pursuit of the FRCA brought him to the UK as MTI Fellow in 2015.
 He fell in love with the NHS and so sought to continue working here.

 Karan took a PG Cert in MedEd from the Univ. of Buckingham and is now a Fellow of Higher Education (FHEA), and recently served the initial 2-year term of the BJA / ARS Social Media Fellow until 2022.

 Karan has volunteered with the RCoA on various fronts, including as RCoA Education Programme & Quality Working Group, Clinical Content Lead for RCoA Updates in April 2021 and currently as a trainee member of the RCoA Heritage & Archives Committee.

 He is presently involved with the University of East Anglia facilitating MBBS interview admissions and Year 4 Standard Setting process.

 Maria worked in the NHS throughout her professional career and spent 34 years as a consultant anaesthetist at Epsom General Hospital.